dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-azure-cosmosdb.md

 For **non-actor state** operations, the Azure Cosmos DB state store will use the `key` property provided in the requests to the Dapr API to determine the Cosmos DB partition key.
 This can be overridden by specifying a metadata field in the request with a key of `partitionKey` and a value of the desired partition.

-The following operation will use `nihilus` as the partition key value sent to Cosmos DB:
+The following operation uses `nihilus` as the partition key value sent to Cosmos DB:

 ```shell
 curl -X POST http://localhost:3500/v1.0/state/<store_name> \